Skip to main content

 Important

-Your jobs must wait for all asynchronous work to be completed before returning, otherwise we might think they were successful prematurely.
+Your task executors must wait for all asynchronous work for a job to be completed before returning, otherwise Graphile Worker might think they were successful prematurely.
 Every promise that a task executor triggers must be await-ed; task executors should not create untethered promises.

 tip

-We automatically retry the job if it fails, so it's often sensible to split a large job into multiple smaller jobs, this also allows them to run in parallel resulting in faster execution.
+Graphile Worker automatically retries the job if it fails, so it's often sensible to split a large job into multiple smaller jobs, this also allows them to run in parallel resulting in faster execution.
 This is particularly important for tasks that are not idempotent (i.e. running them a second time will have extra side effects) for example sending emails.

 tasks/task_1.js